nmfaulkner/code-rabbit/README.md

 There were a few design decisions I went back on forth here:

-1. Should events be its own module
+1. Should "events" be its own module
-2. Should each of the analysis/planning modules be within a parent issues module.
+2. Should each of the analysis/planning modules be within a parent "issues" module.
    I ended up with the current structure because it most closely resembled the API path structure in the prompt.

 ### Controllers